Frequently Asked Questions

 How do I place a hold?

-To place a single hold using a desktop, laptop or tablet:
+To place a hold using a desktop, laptop or tablet:

 Visit catalog.metrolibrary.org to begin your search.
-After performing your search, select the format of the item you want to place on hold.
+After performing your search, click Place Hold next to the format you wish to request (book, audiobook, etc.)

 If you aren’t signed in, you will be prompted to do so.
 After you sign in (or if you are already signed in) you will be prompted to select your pickup location.